sensu/sensu-docs/content/sensu-go/5.17/reference/secret-providers.md

 metadata     |      |
 -------------|------
-description  | Top-level scope that contains the secret provider `name`.
-Namespace is not supported in the metadata because secret providers are cluster-wide resources. required     | true type         | Map of key-value pairs example      | {{< highlight shell >}}
+description  | Top-level scope that contains the secrets provider `name`.
+Namespace is not supported in the metadata because secrets providers are cluster-wide resources. required     | true type         | Map of key-value pairs example      | {{< highlight shell >}}